Motivesoft/vscode-weather-status-open-meteo/README.md

 > Note: For the `temperatureUnit` and `windSpeedUnit` properties, the default values are shown, but they also have enumerated options which are not included in this table format.
 The `temperatureUnit` can be either "Celsius" or "Fahrenheit", while the `windSpeedUnit` can be "Km/h", "m/s", "Mph", or "Knots".

 > Note: Unless the latitide and longitude are configured, the extension will not display any weather information.

+> Note: There is a command called `Set Weather Location` that can be run from the command palette that allows configuring the latitude and longitude in a single operation.

 ## Known Issues